sampsyo/cs6120/content/blog/2019-12-18-bril-osr/index.md

 At Bril-OSR's core is an efficient interpreter, with a series of arguments to toggle its various features on and off.
-With the `-jit` flag turned on, the interpreter will compile functions to x86-64 machine code at runtime, and execute them.
+With the `-jit` flag turned on, the interpreter will compile functions to x86-64 machine code at run time, and execute them.
 The threshold at which the interpreter compiles functions can be tuned by the programmer, representing the number of times a function must be called before it is compiled.
 The `-osr` flag is similar, although it operates at a basic block level.
-If a block is executed *n* times by the program at runtime, the function housing it will be compiled to machine code, and evaluation will resume where the interpreter left off.
+If a block is executed *n* times by the program at run time, the function housing it will be compiled to machine code, and evaluation will resume where the interpreter left off.
 The value of *n* is also configurable as an argument to Bril-OSR.

 **Note**: We decided to write Bril-OSR in Rust for two main reasons:
-1. A compiled systems language, when used well, should give some exciting performance boosts (especially when compared to the baseline typescript interpreter, Brili).
+1. A compiled systems language, when used well, should give some exciting performance boosts (especially when compared to the baseline TypeScript interpreter, Brili).
 2. The `dynasm-rs` crate is an awesome tool for code generation, and is built with just-in-time compilers in mind!